vapoursynth/bestsource/README.md

 It can be used as either a C++ library directly or through the VapourSynth plugin that's included.

-The track length cache is stored in `%LOCALAPPDATA%\bscache.json` or `~/bscache.json` depending on the OS.

 ### VapourSynth plugin

-bs.AudioSource(string source, int track = -1, int adjustdelay = ???, bint exactsamples = True, bint enable_drefs = False, bint use_absolute_path = False, float drc_scale = 0)
+bs.AudioSource(string source, int track = -1, int adjustdelay = -1, bint exactsamples = True, bint enable_drefs = False, bint use_absolute_path = False, float drc_scale = 0, string cachepath = <user data dir>)
-bs.VideoSource(string source, int track = -1, bint variableformat = False, int seekpreroll = 20, bint exactframes = True, bint enable_drefs = False, bint use_absolute_path = False)
+bs.VideoSource(string source, int track = -1, bint variableformat = False, int threads = 0, int seekpreroll = 20, bint exactframes = True, bint enable_drefs = False, bint use_absolute_path = False, string cachepath = <user data dir>)

 *track*: Either a positive number starting from 0 specifying the absolute track number or a negative number to select the nth audio or video track.
 Throws an error on wrong type or no matching track.
-*adjustdelay*: Not implemented yet.
-Will pad/cut audio relative to video track start time.
+*adjustdelay*: Adjust audio start time relative to track number.
+Pass -2 to disable and -1 to be relative to the first video track if one exists.
 *variableformat*: Allow format changes in the output for video.
 Untested.
+*threads*: Number of threads to use for decoding.
+Pass 0 to autodetect.
 *seekpreroll*: Number of frames before the requested frame to cache when seeking.
 *exactsamples/exactframes*: Decode the full track to get an exact frame/sample count.
 Only set to false for quick preview or possibly AVI files.
 *enable_drefs*: Option passed to the FFmpeg mov demuxer.
 *use_absolute_path*: Option passed to the FFmpeg mov demuxer.
 *drc_scale*: Apply dynamic range compression to ac3 audio.
 0 = None and 1.0 = Normal.
+*cachepath*: The path where the file bscache.json will be stored.
+Defaults to `%LOCALAPPDATA%\bscache.json` or `~/bscache.json` depending on the OS.